![]() |

 Controls the brightness and color balance of the midrange of the image.

+Level Increasing this value brightens the midrange.
+Decreasing this value dims the midrange.
 Color Controls the direction of the color shift of the midrange.
-If your image has a general bluish cast, for example, you compensate by moving this value toward yellow, blue’s complementary color.
+If your image has a general bluish cast, for example, you compensate by moving this value toward yellow, blues complementary color.
+Balance Controls the degree of color shift in the midrange.
+Once you have selected the color shift direction, changing this value increases or decreases the amount of the midrange shift.

 You can use the color wheel to the right of the Midrange level, color and balance controls to simultaneously change color and balance.